obiyoag/care_2025_pages/_pages/track_pages/track4.md

 ## Tasks

 <!-- The challenge emphasizes addressing key real-world issues, including the integration of multi-continent datasets, handling missing sequences from certain centers, and mitigating misalignments in multi-sequence CMRs.
 This track seeks innovative solutions that tackle these challenges, leveraging diverse and complex multi-sequence CMR datasets to advance the accuracy and reliability of MyoPS <d-cite key="myops2"></d-cite>, <d-cite key="myops3"></d-cite>. -->
 The target of this track is to segment myocardial pathology regions, specifically scar and edema, from multi-sequence CMR data.
 This track seeks innovative solutions to address MyoPS using real-world multi-sequence CMR data.
+We encourage participants to overcome challenges such as the inclusion of multi-center data, missing sequences for some centers <d-cite key="myops2"></d-cite>, and misalignments in multi-sequence CMRs <d-cite key="myops3"></d-cite>, as illustrated in Figure 1 (B).

 The specific  substructures, each associated with a unique label value, are:
 1. **Scar** - Label value: 2221
 2. **Edema** - Label value: 1220